saoicourts/381-Programming/README.md

 1. **Run Jupyter to make sure everything is working** If you are on **Windows**, search for the Anaconda folder in your programs and within it you should find Jupyter.

-    If you are on **Mac or Linux**, open a terminal and issue the command `Jupyter Notebook` in the directory containing these files.
+    If you are on **Mac or Linux**, open a terminal and issue the command `jupyter notebook` in the directory containing these files.

     In either case, you can then navigate to the file `Getting-Acquainted.ipynb` and open it up.
 Inside you will find an introduction to Python (if you need it) as well as some commands that will verify that everything is set up properly.